niroshian-b/portfolio/README.md

-# Portfolio Page Showcasing Me and My Projects
+# Portfolio

+This Project is a Custom made Portfolio Page showcasing myself and some of the other projects in my git repository

 ## Technologies used so far